OlehKulykov/LzmaSDKObjC/README.md

 -----------
 #### List and extract

-##### Create and setup reader with archive path and/or archive type, optionaly delegate and optionaly password getter block, in case of encripted archive
+##### Create and setup reader with archive path and/or archive type, optionaly delegate and optionaly password getter block, in case of encrypted archive
 ```objc
 // select full path to archive file with 7z or xz extension
 NSString * archivePath = <path to archive>;